ICS-2026-SG-004 · The Instagram Files · Saga IX

 Legal review assesses a finding in terms of liability exposure: given this research, what is the company's legal risk?
 The output of legal review is a legal strategy — privilege assertions, document retention policies, public statement drafting, regulatory positioning.
 Legal review converts research into liability management.
 It does not produce product changes because product changes are not within its institutional function.

-By routing welfare research to legal rather than product, the company converted a welfare finding into a liability assessment.
-The organizational consequence was predetermined by the routing decision.
+On this model, processing welfare research through legal rather than product channels converts a welfare finding into a liability assessment, and the organizational consequence follows from the routing.
 Legal review does not have the authority to order product modifications.
 It does not evaluate design alternatives against welfare outcomes.
 It evaluates documents against litigation risk.
-The research that documented adolescent harm was processed through an institutional function that could only produce one category of output: legal strategy.
-The design modifications that the research recommended were never evaluated by the institutional function that had the authority to implement them — because the research was never routed there.
+Research processed primarily through that function produces one category of output: legal strategy.
+On the Institute's reading, the design modifications the research pointed to were not evaluated by the institutional function with the authority to implement them.

-This is the architecture of non-decision.
-The company did not decide not to implement the remediation catalog.
-It routed the remediation catalog to an institutional function that could not implement it.
-The non-decision is structural.
-No individual executive needed to reject the welfare recommendations.
-The organizational architecture rejected them by directing them to a function whose output is legal strategy rather than product design.
-The remediation catalog entered the legal department and became a liability document.
-It never emerged as a product specification.
+This is the architecture of non-decision the Institute models.
+On this reading, the company did not decide not to implement the remediation catalog so much as route it to an institutional function that could not implement it.
+The non-decision the Institute describes is structural: no individual executive need have rejected the welfare recommendations; an architecture that directs them to a function whose output is legal strategy rather than product design would have the same effect.
+On this reading, the remediation catalog was processed as a liability matter rather than emerging as a product specification.

-The routing decision itself, of course, was a decision.
-Someone — or some organizational protocol — determined that research documenting harm to adolescent users would be processed through legal channels rather than product channels.
-That routing decision is the decision that matters.
+The routing the Institute models would itself have been a decision.
+On this reading, some organizational protocol — rather than any single executive — would have processed research documenting harm to adolescent users through legal channels rather than product channels.
+On the Institute's argument, that routing is the decision that matters.
 Everything that followed was the predictable output of the routing architecture.
 Once the research entered the legal function, the only possible organizational outputs were legal outputs: privilege designation, litigation preparation, regulatory positioning, public relations strategy.
 The product remained unchanged because the product function never received the research through channels that would have produced product changes.

 The pattern documented in SG-001 through SG-004 is not unique to Facebook.
-It is a structural pattern that recurs whenever an industry generates internal research documenting harm caused by its own products, and when remediation of that harm would reduce the revenue generated by those products.
+It is a structural pattern that recurs whenever an industry generates internal research documenting harm linked to its own products, and when remediation of that harm would reduce the revenue generated by those products.
 The tobacco industry provides the clearest historical parallel — and the parallel is precise, not metaphorical.

 Tobacco companies' internal research programs, beginning in the 1950s and continuing through the 1990s, produced findings documenting the health effects of smoking.
 These findings were not limited to harm documentation.
 They included identification of harm-reduction measures: filter design modifications that would reduce tar and particulate delivery, nicotine reduction strategies, additive modifications that would reduce the formation of specific carcinogens.
 The remediation catalog existed.
 It was evaluated.
 It was not implemented.

 The reason it was not implemented follows the same structural logic as the Instagram case.
-Implementing harm-reduction measures implied acknowledging that the product caused harm.
-Acknowledging that the product caused harm created liability.
+Implementing harm-reduction measures implied acknowledging that the product was harmful.
+Acknowledging that the product was harmful created liability.
 The organizational incentive structure therefore disfavored both the acknowledgment and the remediation.
 The optimal strategy under this incentive structure was to suppress the research, delay the remediation, and publicly contest the evidence of harm — which is what the industry did for approximately four decades.

 The organizational logic is identical in both cases: once internal research documents harm, any remediation based on that research functions as an implicit acknowledgment of the harm.
 The acknowledgment creates liability exposure.
 The liability exposure exceeds the welfare benefit of the remediation in the organization's decision calculus — because the organization's decision calculus weights financial outcomes, and the liability cost of acknowledging harm exceeds the financial benefit of reducing it.
 The remediation is therefore foregone not because the organization does not know how to implement it, but because implementing it is structurally adverse to the organization's interests as defined by its incentive architecture.